Welcome to Sequoia National Park

 Schedules and Prices

-Sequoia National Park is open 24 hours a day, 365 days a year, but certain facilities and services have specific operating hours.
+Sequoia National Park is accessible 24 hours a day, 365 days a year, but certain facilities and services have specific operating hours.
 The visitor centers usually open at 8 AM and close around 4:30 PM.
 The entrance fee for private vehicles is $35, which is valid for a week, while individuals entering by foot, bicycle, or motorcycle must pay $20.
 Annual passes are available for $70, offering unlimited access for a year.
-Always check the park's official website for the most updated information.
+Always refer to the park's official website for the most updated information.

 Safety Tips